I have recently been asked about DBJ on the bulky machine, ribber setting options are offered at the bottom of this post. More to follow.

 Double bed patterning DBJ

 bird’s eye (lili <- ->): this is a common type of slip stitch.
 One pass of the carriage causes every other needle to knit.
 As the ribber carriage moves back to the starting side, the alternate needles knit, producing a single row of color.
-This helps double check on color used on last row knit when knitting is interrupted on color changer side.
-When knit in 2 colors per row the fabric is fairly well balanced
+This helps double-check on the color used on the last row knit when knitting is interrupted on the color changer side.
+When knitting in 2 colors per row the fabric is fairly well balanced

 tucked bird’s eye backing (lili <- ->) as above, with main bed set to tuck the main color and slip the contrast, requires manually resetting cam buttons with each color change, or alternately tucking the main color, knitting the contrast